 2. set concrete goals

-Setting concrete goals is the only way to gauge and understand whether or not your campaign was successful post-show.
-Look at the overall goals from your detailed strategy and determine what outcome would mean success.
-For example, if your goal is to have more people interact with your brand, your concrete goals may be an increased amount of engagement which can be measured in Retweets, comments, likes and click throughs on the content you share.
+Setting concrete goals is a crucial part of the planning process, and can help gauge whether or not your campaign was a success.
+Look at the overall goals from your detailed strategy and determine the desired outcome.
+For example, if your goal is to have more people interact with your brand, your concrete goals may be an increased amount of engagement, which can be measured in shares, comments, likes and clicks based on the content you post.